marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

-= 0.7.x =
+= 0.7.17 =

+* Removed cookie.js
+* Updated jstree
+* If Keyboard Shortcuts was enabled for a user, title and content of a post could not be edited.
+* Drag and drop is now a bit more accurate and less "jerky"
+* Hopefully fixed the problem that moving a page resulted in WPML losing the connection between the languages
 * Dutch translation added
+* Hebrew translation added
 * Updated POT-file.
 Translators may want to check for added or updated words and sentences.
+* Fixed a notice-message

 = 0.7.16 =
-* fix for wpml-languages with "-" in them, like chinese simplified or chinese traditional. http://wordpress.org/support/topic/plugin-cms-tree-page-view-broken-for-languages-with-a-in
+* Fix for wpml-languages with "-" in them, like chinese simplified or chinese traditional. http://wordpress.org/support/topic/plugin-cms-tree-page-view-broken-for-languages-with-a-in
-* fixed some problems with columns and utf-encoding
+* Fixed some problems with columns and utf-encoding
-* moved adding page to a box above the tree, so you won't get the feeling that the tree has been deleted when you add a page.
+* Moved adding page to a box above the tree, so you won't get the feeling that the tree has been deleted when you add a page.

 = 0.7.15 =
 * Czech translation added